biasoviero/biasoviero/README.md

 ## About Me

-- 👩🏻‍💻 My name is Beatriz Soviero
+- 👩🏻‍💻 My name is Beatriz Soviero.
 - 🎓 Computer Science student at UFRGS.
+- 💻 Python | C
 - 📊 Interested in data science.

-## My Tech Stack

-- Python
-- C
-- SQL

 ## GitHub Stats